Physically-based Lighting Generation for Robotic Manipulation: Methodology

 \subsection{Single-Frame Relighting}

-To perform physically-based relighting, we render new lighting based on incoming radiance directions and modeled scene properties. \paragraph{Light Sampling.} Given an environment map \( E \in \mathbb{R}^3 \), the incoming radiance \( \lambda \) in direction \( \omega_i \) is sampled as:
+To perform physically-based relighting, we render new lighting based on incoming radiance directions and modeled scene properties. \paragraph{Target Light Sampling} Given an environment map \( E \in \mathbb{R}^3 \) containing target lighting condition, the incoming radiance \( \lambda \) in direction \( \omega_i \) is sampled as: